u1940485/Fire-Strategy/README.md

 # FS - Fire Strategy
-Final degree project that consist to make 2D strategy game based in chess and Fire Emblem.
-Using Game Engine Unity.
+Final degree project that consist to make 2D strategy game based in chess, Fire Emblem and custom features.
-It's only a prototype, it can goes multi branches depending your choice.
+You can add as much features as you want